ttkorhonen/e3pages/docs/design/4_build_process.md

 * `make install`: This will install the compiled and generated files into the target location described above.
 This will also perform any template and substitution file expansion.

 :::{note}
 `build` is a dependency of `install` within *require*, so you can technically run `make init patch install`.
-However, it can be beneficial to separate these two stages, particularly during the development phase.
+However, it can be beneficial to separate these two stages, particularly during development.
 :::

 A few variations on this are the following.